Harju County: Protected areas

 There are a number of protected areas in Harju County.
 Lahemaa National Park was the first national park in the Soviet Union, when it was created in 1971.
 The park was intended for the protection of the natural and cultural heritage of the coastal landscapes of Northern Estonia.
-There are 21 nature reserves and 25 landscape protection areas, that are at least partly situated in Harju County.
+There are 21 nature reserves and 25 landscape protection areas at least partly in Harju County.
 The largest is the Põhja-Kõrvemaa Nature Reserve in Kuusalu Parish and Anija Parish.

 Transportation

 Highways

 The Harju County highway system is determined by roads leading out from Tallinn.